ChrisSantosLang/redscience/docs/source/usecases.rst

 Discover new dimensions of intelligence
 ---------------------------------------

-*Suppose you loved someone someone so much that you wanted to leave a valuable legacy to their children and to the generations that follow.
+*Suppose you loved someone so much that you wanted to leave a valuable legacy to their children and to the generations that follow.
 More than build an empire, you want to advance the standard of quality so that any "better" empire would be building on your legacy.* What legacy could be more enriching